Subisuresh321/KinderGarden-Website/README.md

 # KinderGarden-Website
-# Couldn't update due to Large Size.
+# Couldn't update due to large size.
 Will update soon